stevehetz/invokedb-examples-angular/README.md

 3. Follow the steps below to upload each file to your database
    1. On the left side of the page click the `+` icon
    2. Select `Table from CSV`
+   3. Click the file upload icon
-   3. Select the downloaded `csv` file from your local machine
+   4. Select the downloaded `csv` file from your local machine
-   4. Click the upload button
+   5. Click the upload button
-   5. The file will be queued for processing and should be ready shortly
+   6. The file will be queued for processing and should be ready shortly
 4. The name of the files must be `ToDo`, `WineReview` and `Contacts`.
 Case does not matter.
 5. Open up the `WineReview` table when it's ready and make the following changes
    1. Click on `Edit Columns`